elewa-academy/data-science/infinite-practice.md

   * Include simple visualizations and short, clear explanations at key points along the way.
 Always tie each step back to the original question, how does this stage of the analysis move you closer to an answer?
 Someone with a little bit less experience than you should be able to understand what is happening without too much effort.
 9. _Communicate the results:_
   * Contextualize your report.
 What is your audience's technical background?
 How much do they know about the domain you are studying?
 Do they want actionable next steps?
 Suggestions?
 Or just a deeper understanding of the situation?
+  * Refer directly back to the original question and response criteria.
+"I defined my question like so, the data said x, so the answer is ____"
   * Clearly state the answer to your original question, keep your conclusion simple and to the point.
 The purpose of data science is to find answers you would not find without the data.
 Do not to use the as support for your own ideas, this is not a persuasive writing class.
 Sometimes this will mean you have to say "we don't know".
 This is much better than fudging the results or stretching the conclusions.
   * Use simple visualizations to illustrate the main findings of your analysis.
 Avoid using visualizations that cover more than 2 dimensions at once.
 Things like histograms, line graphs, and scatter are almost always more than enough to communicate your findings.
 If you think you need more complex visualizations, try practicing your communication skills instead.
 10. _Recap the project:_